Peer-to-peer (P2P) networking

 Overall, this approach follows a common pattern for probabilistic search or optimization that uses a balance of local optimization with some elements of higher-order disruption to avoid becoming trapped in a poor local optimum.

 Peers maintain a limited set of information, which is based on their previous direct interactions.
 Cold peers, for instance, may not maintain any data, as they have not established interactions yet.
-Such data can be compared to ‘reputation’ property, however, these details are purely local and are not shared among other nodes.
+Such data can be compared to a ‘reputation’ property, however, these details are purely local and are not shared among other nodes.
 Local peer reputation information is also updated when peer connections fail.
 The network does not maintain negative peer information for extended periods of time: to bound resources and because of the simplicity of Sybil attacks.

 The implementation classifies exceptions that cause connection failures into three classes: